Paritosh Chakrabarti

-Paritosh Chakrabarti is a Bangladesh Nationalist Party politician and the former Member of Parliament of Rangpur-2.
+Paritosh Chakrabarti is a Bangladesh Nationalist Party politician and a former member of parliament for Rangpur-2.

 Career

-Chakrabarti was elected to parliament from Rangpur-2 as a Jatiya Party candidate in 1996 by-election.
-The by-elections were called after Hussain Mohammad Ershad, who was elected from 5 constituencies, resigned and choose to represent Rangpur-3.
-He left Jatiya Party and joined Bangladesh Nationalist Party.
-He served as the vice-president of Rangpur District unit of Bangladesh Nationalist Party.
-He resigned from Bangladesh Nationalist Party on 12 August 2016.
+Chakrabarti was elected to parliament from Rangpur-2 as a Jatiya Party candidate in a 1996 by-election.
+The by-elections were called after Hussain Mohammad Ershad, who was elected from 5 constituencies, resigned and chose to represent Rangpur-3.
+He left the Jatiya Party and joined the Bangladesh Nationalist Party.
+He served as the vice-president of the Rangpur District unit of the Bangladesh Nationalist Party.
+He resigned from the Bangladesh Nationalist Party on 12 August 2016.